OBOAcademy/obook/docs/reference/glossary-of-terms.md

   * [AnnotationProperty](#AnnotationProperty)
   * [DatatypeProperty](#DatatypeProperty)

+#### Protege
+A typical ontology development tool used by ontology developers in the OBO-sphere.
+Full documentation can be found at https://protege.stanford.edu/

 #### RDF
 A datamodel consisting of simple [Subject](#Subject) [predicate](#predicate) [Object](#Object) [Triples](#Triple) organized into an RDF [Graph](#Graph).

+#### rdflib
+A python library to interact with RDF data.
+Full documentation can be found at https://rdflib.readthedocs.io/en/stable/

 #### Reasoner
 An ontology tool that will perform inference over an ontology to yield new *axioms* (e.g. new [Edges](#Edge)) or to determine if an ontology is logically coherent.